NOTE:

 the bluesy-Righteous

-Brothers-like take on
+Brothers-like take on "My

-"My Little Slot Coupe," or
+Little Slot Coupe," or the

 sidewinding feel of